 Weight loss medications have taken the world by storm.
 Studies show that certain drugs taken for weight loss helped participants maintain an average weight loss of 10.6% over 3 to 5 years.
 These injections and pills work especially well when conjoined with healthy lifestyle choices.
 That amounts to 20 pounds of excess weight loss for someone weighing 200 pounds or 35 pounds for someone weighing 350 pounds.

 It just so happens that a 5% to 10% loss of excess weight can significantly improve your health.
-Individuals who lose that amount of weight are 22% less likely to develop metabolic syndrome.
+Individuals who lose that weight are 22% less likely to develop metabolic syndrome.
 That encompassing term describes several risk factors for diabetes, heart disease, and stroke.

 Weight Loss Drugs Have Come a Long Way